 Wellcall practices good business ethics to ensure sustainability and on-going business progression.
-Recently, Wellcall has been awarded as The 19th Outstanding Overseas Taiwanese SMEs Awards, which elevated Wellcall's reputation and position as an industrial rubber producer to a level above.
-In previous years, in 2016, Wellcall was awarded as the Best Under Billion Awards (BUBA) 2016 - Best in Transparency Category.
-In 2015, Wellcall was awarded the Malaysia Rubber Export Promotion Council Industry Awards 2015 - Malaysia Largest Exporter of Dry Rubber Products Awards Category and Best Under Billion Awards (BUBA) 2015 - Best Return on Assets Category.
-These awards have enriched the brand recognition of Wellcall as an outstanding industrial rubber hose producer.
+In 2017, Wellcall has been awarded The 19th Outstanding Overseas Taiwanese SMEs Award, which elevated Wellcall's reputation and position as an industrial rubber producer a level above.
+Back in 2016, Wellcall was awarded as the Best Under Billion Awards (BUBA) 2016 - Best in Transparency Category.
+In 2015, Wellcall was awarded the Malaysia Rubber Export Promotion Council Industry Award 2015 - Malaysia Largest Exporter of Dry Rubber Products Award Category and Best Under Billion Awards (BUBA) 2015 - Best Return on Assets Category.
+These have enriched the recognition values of Wellcall as a rubber hose producer.